tjt7a/etutor/README.md

 ### Java Support

 Many of the backend services run on Java.
 Java source is built using gradle.
-The make system runs gradle to create the java backend services.
-If you want to build java without make then run `gradle build`.
+The make system runs gradle to create the java backend services but if you want to build java without make then run `gradle build`.

 #### Build Javadocs